 If a youth participant gets sick or hurt during 4-H Exploration Days, General Headquarters should be contacted as soon as possible at 517-432-7611 (call or text) as well as the county chaperone/lead chaperone.
+Participants should be taken to the nurses with all non life threatening injuries or sickness.
+The nurses station is open 24/7 during the event.
 Parents or guardians will be contacted immediately using the contact information on the Youth Medical Treatment Authorization form.
 Messages will be left seeking a return call if there is no answer, and the next number will be called.
 Depending on the medical concern, a parent or guardian will be asked to determine whether and what level of treatment will be sought during the program or if they wish to delay medical treatment or advice until the youth participant returns home.

 An onsite Nurse's Station will be staffed from 10:30 a.m. on Wednesday to 1:00 p.m. on Friday of the event in one of the residence halls being used for the event.
+The nurses are available 24 hours a day during the duration of the event.
 This service is available to participants at no charge.
 If healthcare is needed beyond what the nurse can provide, participants will be taken to a Lansing-area health care facility.
 The cost of treatment will be billed to the youth, parents or guardians.